 About the Doctoral Application Process

-To receive the Doctoral degree in Environmental Sciences, Studies, and Policy (ESSP), students must complete the degree requirements for a “focal” department in addition to meeting degree requirements of the Environmental Studies Program (For more information, see About the Doctoral Program and About Focal Departments).
-Applicants to the doctoral program must identify a focal department and must meet the admissions requirements for this department’s doctoral program (in addition to those of the Environmental Studies Program).
+To receive the Doctoral degree in Environmental Sciences, Studies, and Policy (ESSP), students must complete the degree requirements for a “focal” department in addition to meeting degree requirements of the Environmental Studies Program (for more information, see About the Doctoral Program and Focal Departments).
+Applicants to the doctoral program must identify a focal department and must meet the admissions requirements for that department’s doctoral program (in addition to those of the Environmental Studies Program).
 Different departments have different admission requirements and require different admission materials.
 For example, some focal departments require a Master’s degree prior to admission, while others do not.
 Some require that a writing sample be submitted with the application, while others do not.

 Research your chosen focal department’s web site in order to learn about any additional requirements or application materials that may be needed.
 Applicants are strongly encouraged to contact the Graduate Studies Director and potential advisors in their planned focal department before submitting an application.

 Admission to the Ph.D. program must be approved by both the Environmental Studies Program and the focal department.
 Complete applications are first reviewed by the Environmental Studies admissions committee, which determines whether to allow the focal department access to the application.
 Only candidates approved by both committees are eligible for admission.
 Final admissions decisions are made by the Environmental Studies Program Director.